Mahesh-Bhosle/Amazon-clone/README.md

 # Amazon-clone
 Amazon cover page  created by using HTML5 and CSS3.
-To create a basic structure of web page used HTML5 and for web page styling used CSS3.
+HTML5 has been used to provide the basic structure of the Amazon cover page and CSS3 has been used for styling the web page.